 The Screen Time Control Problem

-- Kids are not physically active because they are addicted to their phone or tablet.
+- Kids are not physically active because they are addicted to their phones or tablet.

 - An increasing number of children suffer from eye-related medical conditions.